Lilalien45/caine-memory/README.md

-# caine-memory
-A Caine ai I made for anyone to use.
+# A Caine ai I made for anyone to use.
 Caine may be dangerous if not feed the right data.
 Be careful when using Caine.
 Sorry.
 Caine still has some bugs but Caine will be updated.
 I'm not sure how often but it will take a while to figure out this thing.